 Physical Presence Requirement

-In order to meet the naturalization requirements, you must have been physically present in the U.S. for at least half of the statutory period.
+To meet the naturalization requirements, you must have been physically present in the U.S. for at least half of the statutory period.
 That means if your statutory period is 3 years or 1,095 days, you must have been present in the U.S. for at least 1.5 years or 548 days (913 days if your statutory period is 5 years or 1,825 days).

 There is no flexibility in this requirement.